petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions.md

 ### Front-end Client Extensions

-Front-end client extensions provide your Liferay instance with resources that are displayed on specific pages.
-These include similar resources to those provided in [Liferay themes](link), or custom HTML elements.
-Most front-end client extensions provide *static resources* that are made available in your Liferay instance.
+Front-end client extensions provide resources to display on specific pages.
+Theme resources or custom HTML elements can now be provided in client extensions.
+Most front-end client extensions provide *static resources* to your Liferay instance.

 See [Front-end Client Extensions](./client-extensions/front-end-client-extensions.md) for more information on the specific types.

 ### Microservice Client Extensions

-Microservice client extensions provide API endpoints that you can link various triggers within Liferay to, such as object or workflow actions.
+Microservice client extensions provide API endpoints to trigger within Liferay (e.g., object or workflow actions).
 Once those action events call your API, you can run any function you want outside of Liferay as a separate *microservice*.

 See [Microservice Client Extensions](./client-extensions/microservice-client-extensions.md) for more information on the specific types.

 ### Configuration Client Extensions

-Configuration client extensions provide specific configurations that can change functionality within your Liferay instance.
+Configuration client extensions provide specific configurations to change functionality within your Liferay instance.

-They can also be used together with other client extensions, such as [microservice client extensions](#microservice-client-extensions).
-For example, use can use an OAuth user agent client extension to authenticate other client extensions to work with user-triggered action events from within Liferay.
+They can be used together with other client extensions, such as [microservice client extensions](#microservice-client-extensions).
+For example, use an OAuth user agent client extension to authenticate client extensions that work with user-triggered action events.

 See [Configuration Client Extensions](./client-extensions/configuration-client-extensions.md) for more information on the specific types.